USAJOBS/help-center/how-to/account/documents/upload.md

 ## Additional information

-* Documents uploaded during the Select Documents step of the USAJOBS application process will automatically be added to the **Other Documents** section of your account.
+* Documents uploaded during the Select Documents step of the USAJOBS application process will automatically be added to the **Other Documents** section of your profile.
 * Only attach the documents specifically requested by the job announcement to which you are applying.